-As a mom to three kids, I know how momentous capturing those family photos are.
+As a mom to four kids, I know how momentous capturing those family photos are.
 When I look back on my own family photos, I truly realize how very important it was to capture those fleeting moments.
 Looking back on the day, I remember how crazy it was getting my little family of five all ready for our photos.
 However, even through the tears of the girls getting their hair curled and my little boy getting a bow tie on, I laugh and am so very thankful I pushed through and made the photos happen.

 The photographer you choose is very important to how your session goes.
 Having someone who knows how to interact with your kids is a key indicator to the types of photos your family will get.